Solid State Batteries: Current and Future Prospects

 • Interfacial Coating: Innovative coatings on electrodes and electrolytes help to prevent reactions and enhance compatibility.

-• Shanghai Isai Battery Technology Co.
-Ltd is developing a coating roller for solid-state lithium batteries containing copper powder, graphite powder, neutralizing agent, and conductive adhesive, which enhances battery anode energy, tensile strength, and long service life.
+• Shanghai Isai Battery Technology Co., Ltd. is developing a coating roller for solid-state lithium batteries containing copper powder, graphite powder, neutralizing agent, and conductive adhesive, which enhances battery anode energy, tensile strength, and long service life.

 • Additive Manufacturing: 3D printing technologies are explored for precise manufacturing, enabling complex and customized designs for solid-state batteries.